HairArchitect · Blog

 Key takeaways

-- Bring your Norwood stage to consult, but pair it with photos, a draft hairline, and questions about future loss.
+- Bring your Norwood stage, recent photos, a draft hairline, and questions about future thinning.